notpeter/vscode-langservers-extracted/README.md

 HTML/CSS/JSON/ESLint language servers extracted from [vscode](https://github.com/Microsoft/vscode).

 # Why?

-- Microsoft provided awesome Language Servers for the community but it didn't update for a long time.
+- Microsoft provided awesome Language Servers for the community but stopped shipping updated stand-alone npm packages for them.
-- Currently, the latest css-language-server is improved a bit than `vscode-css-langserver-bin`.

 # Usage

+Install npm packages for the server(s) you need:

+- `npm install -g vscode-css-language-server`
+- `npm install -g vscode-eslint-language-server`
+- `npm install -g vscode-html-language-server`
+- `npm install -g vscode-json-language-server`

-You can install this via `npm i -g vscode-langservers-extracted`.
+Or you can install all four with `npm i -g vscode-langservers-extracted`.

 OR